SBCV celebrates 25 years of church planting at annual homecoming

 Following Monday’s pastors’ conference, the Tuesday proceedings drew 79 guests and 254 messengers for the state convention’s annual gathering.

-WMU Executive Director Sandy Wisdom-Martin addressed the messengers, and Westbrook brought his Executive Director’s report; Adam Purcell, pastor from Lifepoint Church in Mount Vernon, gave his president’s message; and Frederick Clement, pastor of One Family Church in Dayton, presented the annual sermon.
+Woman’s Missionary Union (WMU) Executive Director Sandy Wisdom-Martin addressed the messengers, and Westbrook brought his executive director’s report; Adam Purcell, pastor from Lifepoint Church in Mount Vernon, gave his president’s message; and Frederick Clement, pastor of One Family Church in Dayton, presented the annual sermon.

 Then came late summer rain and windstorms — hurricanes — up and down the East Coast.
 Volunteers on 42 Ohio teams deployed 27 times by the end of October.